oliviaappleton/Fair-Use-Defense/Untitled Document-4.md

 ## Composing Digital Media
 ![photo](https://i.ytimg.com/vi/9mYyrD3o5AA/hqdefault.jpg)

-The mashup I chose titled "[*This is definetely not the 405*](https://www.youtube.com/watch?v=9mYyrD3o5AA)" by [Super Mash Bros](https://soundcloud.com/super-mash-bros), is a remix that feautres clips and beats from 11 different songs.
+The mashup I chose titled "[*This is definetely not the 405*](https://www.youtube.com/watch?v=9mYyrD3o5AA)" by [Super Mash Bros](https://soundcloud.com/super-mash-bros), is a remix that feautres lyrics and beats from 11 different songs.
 The reason why Super Mash Bros were allowed to produce this remix and are allowed to keep producing more remixes along with many other artists is because their work is protected under **fair use** of copyrighted material.

 #### Fair Use for Super Mash Bros: